Skip to main content

 Laboratory Use Agreement

-MRAs should be sent to COE Research Administration by email at preaward-coe@ncsu.edu.
+MRAs should be sent to the COE Research Administration by email at preaward-coe@ncsu.edu.
 They will then forward the agreement to SPARCS for direct handling and management.

 Steps to follow a Limited Submission process:

-Either way – funded or not, there are a few steps that must always take place, they are as follows:
+Either way – funded or not, there are a few steps that must always take place; they are as follows:

 STEP ONE Department/unit administrator (or host PI) submits a Visiting Scholar Questionnaire